Code-Institute-Submissions/ukkpower-User-Centric-Frontend-Development-Milestone-Project_DecResub/README.md

 ### Code

-- The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+- [Animista](https://animista.net/) was used to generate the CSS text animations

 - [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-- [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+- [Metatags.io](https://metatags.io/) was used to generate the head meta tags to ensure website is properly displayed on the main socila media platforms

 ### Content